henryhale/xterminal/README.md

 <img alt="GitHub" src="https://img.shields.io/github/license/henryhale/xterminal">
 </div>

+## What is XTerminal?

-XTerminal is a simple, lightweight and perfomant front-end component written in TypeScript that lets you create terminal-like interfaces for use in the browser.
+`XTerminal` is a simple, lightweight and perfomant front-end component written in TypeScript that lets you create terminal-like interfaces for use in the browser.
+It only provides the platform for rendering terminal output and accepting keyboard input, that is a terminal emulator.

+> **Note:** It can't be connected to your terminal nor ssh, it's entirely browser based.
+> If you're searching for a full blown command line program (web terminal), then check out [xterm.js](https://github.com/xtermjs).

 ## Key Features